starwavelin/career-advisor/ch02/why_left.md

 If you were fired for any reason, you should make a point of  highlighting lessons learned from the experience.
 The goal here is to assure the interviewer that it was an isolated incident and that you would not be a risky hire.

+还是可以来看个案例：

+> After some management changes, it became clear that the new department director had new expectations for the role that didn’t really mesh with my strengths.
+Ultimately, she decided to bring in someone from her previous organization who had more sales experience.

+> The experience taught me that my real talent is in customer service  and I know I would be a major asset in a role like this one, which focuses on improving the customer experience.
+Would you like me to tell you more about my experience in that area?

 ## 假如因表现缘由解聘了怎么办？

+可以做好三件事：

+1. Negotiate Severance (n. 分离；断绝) Package
+2. Unemployment Insurance
+3. Job Search

 资料： [fired?
 What you shall do?](https://biginterview.com/blog/2011/08/fired-how-to-explain.html)